 Thermal imaging using a special camera can be used to identify breaks in the integrity of a building's insulation.
-It can be used to assess the quality of workmanship in installing insulation and in detecting any failure in the building fabric such as an ingress of moisture.
-In some Member States such as the UK and Ireland accredited details are specified which provide designers and builders with construction details that minimise thermal bridging but in general limited guidance is provided across the EU .
-Only Denmark is understood to currently legally require thermal imaging to test construction quality .
+It can be used to assess the quality of workmanship in installing insulation and in detecting any failure in the building fabric such as ingress of moisture.
+The standard EN 13187 provides the basis for a qualitative evaluation of a building's fabric using thermographic imaging.
+In some Member States such as the UK and Ireland so-called 'accredited details' are specified which provide designers and builders with construction details that minimise thermal bridging but in general limited guidance is provided across the EU 54.
+Only Denmark is understood to currently legally require thermal imaging to test construction quality 55.
 In Italy there is understood to be a certification scheme for construction details.